l0x539/usb-reverse/README.md

 # 0x539 Tool

-This project is to connect a windows maching using an arduino to a listening serverusing a port and a host through TCP.
+This project is to connect a windows maching using an arduino to a listening server using a port and a host through TCP.

 *Note: A video tutorial will be added on the main* [Lear Hacking](https://www.youtube.com/channel/UCGj2tNcFld-_tCZLSkFe4ww) *Youtube channel soon!*